Shaaali/identity-apps/docs/guides/applications/oidc/revoke-tokens.md

 ## Token revocation by public clients

-Since public clients can't store credentials securly, they don't  need to do  authentication when invoking token revocation.
+Since public clients can't store credentials securely, they don't need to do authentication when invoking token revocation.
 But they need to submit their client ID.

 **Sample request:**